Len Tuckey

 and came to prominence in the early 1970s as the lead guitarist for Suzi Quatro.
 He is credited as the co-writer of many of Quatro's songs, including hits such as "Mama's Boy".

 Musical career

 In the 1960s Tuckey was a member of the bands The Chasers and The Riot Squad.
-In 1968 Tuckey joined the Nashville Teens, and in 1972 Tuckey joined Suzi Quatro's backing band and came to worldwide prominence.
+In 1968 he joined the Nashville Teens, and in 1972 he became a member of Suzi Quatro's backing band and came to worldwide prominence.
 After leaving Quatro's band he formed blues-rock band "Legend" with Bill Legend of T. Rex and for a while managed a version of Slade featuring original members Dave Hill and Don Powell.

 Personal life

 In 1976, Tuckey married Suzi Quatro.
 They had two children together (Laura in 1982 and Richard Leonard in 1984) and divorced in 1992.